discussion group

 GUIDE

-Later in the game, you will be able to buy a Galactic Guidebook which remembers information about all the planets you have orbited, including how much they are currently paying for cargo, and their current development level and population.
+If youhave the money, and the tek level, you will be able to buy a Galactic Guidebook which remembers information about all the planets you have orbited, including how much they are currently paying for cargo, and their current development level and population.

 It also provides an easy way to lay course to the planet of your choice.